EENI Global Business School

 Area of Knowledge: Globalization.

-The World Trade Organization defines the principles of the Foreign Trade System:
+The World Trade Organization defines the principles of Foreign Trade System:

 1. Without discrimination: a nation should not differentiate between its trade partners (“most-favoured-nation” or MFN status), and it should not show favoritism between national and foreign products or services (“national treatment”)

-3. International Trade - predictable: all the actors involved in International Trade (foreign companies, investors, and governments) should be convinced that foreign trade barriers (tariffs and non-tariff barriers) should not be elevated capriciously
+3. International Trade - predictable: all the actors involved in International Trade (foreign enterprises, investors, and governments) should be convinced that Foreign Trade barriers (tariffs and non-tariff barriers) should not be elevated capriciously

 4. International Trade - more competitive: daunting “unfair” practices (export subsidies, dumping)